SYChienIsGod/hw1/README.txt

 Ver 0.03a: Modified by Jan
         Built our own softmax function but left theano's in place as it's faster.

+Ver 0.03b: Modified by Jan
+		Prediction changed to 39 phonemes, should increase performance (could somebody with a fast machine test that with more epochs, please?)
 ==================================================================

 ToDo: